JuliaInterop/JavaCall.jl/doc/index.md

 ```

-##To call from a running JVM
+##Usage from a running JVM

-Use JNI or JNA to initialize a Julia VM and call `JavaCall.init_current_vm()`.
-Here's an example
+Use JNI or JNA to initialize a Julia VM, then call `JavaCall.init_current_vm()`.
+Here's an example using JNA:
-using JNA:

 ```java
 package zot.julia;